Requirement: Run PowerShell Script in SharePoint Online.

 Step 2: Use PowerShell ISE to run your PowerShell scripts for SharePoint Online

-PowerShell ISE is a great tool to create, debug, and execute PowerShell scripts.
+PowerShell ISE is a great tool to create, debug, and execute PowerShell Scripts.
 Although you can use Windows PowerShell console or SharePoint Online Management Shell, I recommend using PowerShell ISE.
 It gives you nice syntax highlighting, debugging with breakpoints, IntelliSense features, and much more.
-PowerShell ISE is pre-installed on operating systems Windows 7, Windows 2012, and later at “C:\WINDOWS\system32\WindowsPowerShell\v1.0”.
+PowerShell ISE is pre-installed on operating systems Windows 7, Windows 2012, and later at “C:\WINDOWS\system32\WindowsPowerShel \v1.0”.
 On previous versions, like Windows Server 2008, You have to add it through Windows features if the PowerShell ISE app is not installed already.

 How to Run PowerShell Scripts in SharePoint Online?